-Each PM service (at 1500 hrs) involves more time because it involves swapping out the generator inside the engine compartment of the chassis.
+Each PM service (at 2,500 hrs) involves more time because it involves swapping out the generator inside the engine compartment of the chassis.
 The process is similar to replacing an alternator.
 Again, this is why it’s recommended to keep a spare generator on hand.
-Preventative maintenance downtime can take 1-2 days, depending on the skill level of the technician.
+Preventative maintenance downtime can take less than 1 day, depending on the skill level of the technician.

 We hope you’ve found this comparison between the two generator power options Frazer offers helpful in determining which is the best fit for your agency’s needs.